RobertDresler/SwiftUINavigation/README.md

 ### NavigationCommand

-To perform common navigation actions like append, present, or dismiss, you need to modify the navigation graph.
+To perform common navigation actions like append, present, or dismiss, you need to modify the navigation state.
 In the framework, this is handled using `NavigationCommand`s.
-These commands allow you to dynamically update the graph to reflect the desired navigation flow.
+These commands allow you to dynamically update the state to reflect the desired navigation flow.
 Many commands are already predefined within the framework (see [Examples App](#Explore-Examples-App)).

-A command is executed in a `NavigationNode` using the `execute(on:)` method:
+A command is executed on a `NavigationNode` using the `execute(_:)` method:

 ```swift
 @NavigationNode